cliffc2/jormungandr-setup/README.md

 Create your account address (with incentives)
 ---

->If you want to track your rewards in Daedalus or Yoroi you need to get the cardano-wallet program to generate a 15 word seed - on the 0.8.2 itn blockchain
+>If you want to track your rewards in Daedalus or Yoroi you need to get the cardano-wallet program to generate a 15 word seed - on the 0.8.2 itn blockchain.
 ```
 mkdir ~/.local/bin